HAL Laboratory

-formerly shortened as HALKEN, is a Japanese video game developer based in Chiyoda, Tokyo.
+formerly shortened as HALKEN, is a Japanese video game developer based in Nakano, Nakano, Tokyo, with an additional office in Kai, Yamanashi.
 It was founded on February 21, 1980 by Mitsuhiro Ikeda.
-The company started out developing games for home computers of the era, but has since established a strong relationship with Nintendo, and is often referred to as a second-party developer.
-In 1991, a second office in Kai, Yamanashi was established.
-The company is best known for its work on the Kirby and Mother series, and the first two Super Smash Bros. games.
+The company is best known for the Kirby series, but also worked on the Mother and Super Smash Bros. series.
+The company, which started out developing games for home computers, has been a partner with Nintendo since 1984.

 Its logo, which depicts a dog incubating eggs, is meant to represent "an unexpected bond [...] one that brings the birth of something new."

 History

-HAL Laboratory was founded on February 21, 1980, and originally developed games for home computers, such as the MSX and VIC-20.
+HAL Laboratory was founded on February 21, 1980 in Kanda, Chiyoda Ward, Tokyo.
+Mitsuhiro Ikeda served as the first president and CEO.
+The company was formed out of a Seibu Department Store in Ikebukuro, with many of the students who frequented the computer section working part-time.
+This included Satoru Iwata and Satoshi Matsuoka.
+HAL initially started out of an apartment in Akihabara, developing hardware peripherals.
+An early investor was Iwasaki Giken, a company that programmed many of Nintendo's first video games.

+In its early years, it developed products like a universal remote, the HAL Fax, which allowed users to fax directly from a computer, and the HAL Catch, a cable that connected an electronic organizer to a PC.
+Other products included the GSX-8800 sound board for the NEC PC-8001 in 1983, the CAT trackball, and the Hibiki FM tone generator and MIDI interface board in 1986.

 There have been conflicting claims on the origin of the company's name: during a GDC 2005 keynote, HAL alumnus and then-Nintendo president Satoru Iwata stated that HAL was named after the computer from 2001: A Space Odyssey, while in a 2012 Iwata Asks interview, he said the company was named HAL because "each letter put [them] one step ahead of IBM."

+The company first made games for home computers, such as the MSX and VIC-20.
+These were initially unlicensed home computer versions of Namco's arcade games, including Pac-Man (Jelly Monsters) Rally-X, and Galaxian.
+However, HAL managed to be the first company to obtain a license from Namco for developing computer games.

-In 1984, the company began its business relationship with Nintendo.
-HAL assisted in the development of first-party Famicom games such as Pinball and Golf, while also creating original titles such as F1 Race.
-In the west, some titles were published under HAL America Inc. (HAI), a North American subsidiary of the company led by Yash Terakura and based in Beaverton, Oregon, USA.
+Through its connection to Iwasaki Giken, HAL started its business relationship with Nintendo in 1984.
+It assisted in the development of first-party Famicom games such as Pinball and Golf, while also creating original titles such as F1 Race.
+The company's previous experience developing games and its familiarity with the Famicom's CPU helped the developers make games faster than the competition.
+In the west, some titles were published under HAL America Inc. (HAI), a North American subsidiary of the company led by Yash Terakura and based in Beaverton, Oregon.
+Between 1987 and 1991, HAL also published several NES titles, including Stargate and Kabuki: Quantum Fighter.
+Masahiro Sakurai joined the company in 1989.